zbates1/Landmetrics-Pro/README.md

 ## Method 1: Accessing Database Utilities in Production with Flask Shell

+This first method allows you to interface in your production environment with Flask Shell

 In production, use Flask Shell or SQLAlchemy with the connection string from your environment variables (usually DATABASE_URL for Heroku).

 ### 1. **Connect to the Postgres Database via Heroku**